SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_Node_Switch_Manager.md

 - **Allowed Deviation**: The deviation that is allowed between the optical parameters before and after the node switch.
 - **Waiting Time After Set**: The delay after the node has been switched before the optical parameters of the node are rechecked.

 There are three page buttons available on this page that can be used to fill in the master data.
-Each of these will open a pop-up page where the different settings can be filled in for the **Major Outage tickets** or the **Planned** **Maintenance tickets**.
+Each of these will open a pop-up page where the different settings can be filled in for the **Major Outage tickets** or the **Planned Maintenance tickets**.
 When these parameters are left blank, a standard value will be filled in.

-There is also one button available, **Default** **Masterdata,** which can be used to reset the initial values of the master data.
+There is also one button available, **Default Masterdata,** which can be used to reset the initial values of the master data.

 Below this, there are two additional page buttons:

 - **Email**: Leads to a page where you can add email addresses to a table.
-All these email addresses wil receive the report once a job is finished.
+All these email addresses will receive the report once a job is finished.
 You can either add an email address manually, or add all the users in a group from the DMA.
 - **Headend**: Leads to a page where additional headend DMAs can be added.
 If the connection to the current DMA is lost, the element will then automatically select another headend DMA to connect to.
 You can force the application to use a certain connection by pressing the **Select** button in the row of the DMA that you want to connect to.

-## Notes

-N/A